marietuco11/lab5-soa/REPORT.md

 Copilot

 Explaining the difference between DirectChannel and PublishSubscribeChannel.
-Structuring the REPORT.md with clear sections.
+Structuring the REPORT.md with clear sections and some ideas.

 **Important**: Explain your own understanding of the code and patterns, even if AI helped you write it.